kw7oe/kw7oe.github.io/content/posts/gen-server.md

 Different systems have different requirements.
 It is important to understand why one have a different approach in their context before following blindly.
-The same applies to some of the opinion.
+The same applies to some of the opinion here.
 I might say don't do this and that, but _you probably know your system better than me to make a better decision_.

 [0]: https://hexdocs.pm/elixir/GenServer.html#module-when-not-to-use-a-genserver